EN | FR

 I can't always make up my mind, but I'm boldly undecided.

 Ambivalently Yours is my anonymous online persona, created to facilitate the exploration of feminist convictions by embracing ambivalent emotions.
-By allowing myself to work from an ambivalent perspective and accept my conflicting opinions, the passivity of being undecided was transformed into a conscious act of undeciding.
+Part of being a feminist is about advocating for a person’s right to choose.
+This right, however, does not imply there is only one choice, or that a final decision must be reached in order to achieve political change.
+By allowing myself to work from an ambivalent perspective and accept my conflicting opinions, the passivity of being undecided is transformed into a conscious act of undeciding.
 To quote queer theorist Jack Halberstam: “I explore a feminist politics that issues not from a doing but from an undoing, not from a being or becoming women but from a refusal to be or become a woman as she has been defined and imagined within Western Philosophy.”
 (Halberstam, Judith.
 The Queer Art of Failure.
 Durham: Duke UP, 2011.
 124. Print.)
-It is within this refusal to be and to choose that Ambivalently Yours cultivates relationships of empathy and feminist agency within an online community of in-betweeners.
+In my work, the refusal to become a woman as prescribed by society, goes beyond replacing traditionally feminine aesthetics with a more neutral or masculine palette.
+Instead, I aim to reclaim the language of girlhood, distance it from its association to frivolity and naiveté, and embrace aggressively pastel hues and tender emotions as an act of resistance.
+It is within this duality of refusal and redefinition that Ambivalently Yours cultivates relationships of empathy and feminist agency within an online community of in-betweeners.